Breast Cancer Screening using the PET Scan

 PET is an acronym which stands for “Positron Emission Tomography”.
-Interpreting PET scans is part of a branch of internal or nuclear medicine.
+Interpreting a PET scan is part of a branch of internal or nuclear medicine.

 With PET imaging, a radiologist injects a small amount of radioactive dye into the patient and then measures the uptake of the dye as it passes through different parts of the body.